yonisimian/containers/README.md

 >NOTE:  All of the C containers use **templates** in order to maintain it's generalness.
 The usage of templates forces us to assume characteristics about the data stored in the container (more details in the Sorted List documentation).

+>NOTE:  All of the errors in these containers are handled using exceptions (some inherit std::exception, some not).

 ## Summary
 All of the above containers are made by me for educational purposes.